rhel-labs/instruqt/image-mode-day2/04-move-httpd-in-image/assignment.md

 redhat
 ```

-Just like in the first exercise, we can use `bootc switch` to change to the image we just created with the updated Apache config.
+Just like in the other exercises, we can use `bootc switch` to change to the image we just created with the updated Apache config.
 ```bash,run
 sudo bootc switch [[ Instruqt-Var key="CONTAINER_REGISTRY_ENDPOINT" hostname="rhel" ]]/test-bootc:v3
 ```